aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ### Hypothesis 3

-Hypothesis 3 will assess whether there is a discernible difference in morphology for Dalton points that are beveled, or not beveled.
+Hypothesis 3 will assess whether there is a discernible difference in morphology for Dalton points that are beveled, or not.

 ``` r
 knitr::include_graphics('images/dalton-vizhypothesis3.jpg')